oschrenk/notes/svn-config.md

 ##### Modify Apache’s httpd.confOn OS X #

 The Apache configuration file httpd.conf is located in `/etc/apache2/httpd.conf `.
-This file is only writeble for the root user.
+This file is only writeable for the root user.
 Therefore you have to edit it using

 	sudo vi /etc/apache2/httpd.conf